 What's New with Teaching Tools & Technologies

-New technology and teaching tools are being added to the TTaDA portfolio every semester.
+New technology and teaching tools are being added to the TTaDA portfolio throughout the year.

 Blackboard & Campus Connection Grades Integration

 This integration allows the instructor of record to import term-based final grades from their Blackboard course(s) directly into Campus Connection.
 The option provides a one-way transfer of data and will help to ensure a secure and accurate recording of grades from Blackboard to Campus Connection.

 Enabling Downloads for Course Media Channel - Content Owners can now enable download privileges to an entire course-level Media

 Channel to viewers.
 This removes the need to update the download settings of individual